Siemens SD-100 and SD-160: Service history

+The arrival of these formations is important for Mendoza since it is carrying out works to double the route of its metro-tram service (it is estimated that they will end in 2026 or 2027), the arrival at the Mendoza International Airport and the department of Luján de Cuyo stands out.
+In addition, due to its speed compared to other means of transport, it is increasingly chosen and presents a greater demand for people, which is why it is also planned to join two pairs to increase passenger capacity.

 Technical details

 The SD-160's dimensions are 24.802 m by 2.654 m by 3.811 m and can be joined together to form trains of up to six cars in length.
-It is powered by four AC motors which provide a maximum of 580 kW and a maximum speed of 90 km/h.
+It is powered by four AC motors which provide a maximum of 580 kW.
+In most applications, the SD-160 has a maximum speed of 80 km/h.
+Some SD-160 trains, such as those operated in Denver, are configured to reach higher speeds of 90 km/h.
 It accelerates at 1.07 m/s2 and decelerates at 1.31 m/s2, with emergency braking deceleration of 2.63 m/s2.
 The brakes also serve as a generator, regenerating power back to a city's electrical lines.
 The SD-160 has a passenger capacity of 236 passengers (standing) with 64 seats.

 Compared to its predecessor, the Siemens–Duewag U2, the SD-160's driver's cabin is significantly larger, but its total length is still less than 25 m, allowing three vehicles to be combined and still be under the 75 m maximum length of a German streetcar train assembly.
 Each vehicle also features an onboard closed-circuit TV security camera system for increased passenger safety.
 Unlike the Siemens SD-100, the Siemens SD-160 does not use the bi-folded doors, instead using sliding doors similar to designs featured on the Siemens S70.
 In addition, both can be used together in mixed trains consisting of SD-100s and SD-160s.
 The new, streetcar-length S70 cars ordered for San Diego are designed to be compatible with the SD-100, allowing the SD-100 to operate in a mixed consist, sandwiched between two S70 cars.

 The SD-160NG for Calgary have been taking over some features from the SD-460 series including IGBT equipment.